The Atlantic Collection

-The Atlantic Collection is a 1996 compilation album by Hall & Oates.
-While their 1977 compilation No Goodbyes was a collection of Hall & Oates' Atlantic Records recordings, this collection provides a more complete picture of that phase of Hall & Oates' history.
-This album contains the previously unreleased (but often bootlegged) track "Past Times Behind."
-It also has two rare songs "It's Uncanny" and "I Want to Know You for a Long Time," that were only released on the No Goodbyes album.
+The Atlantic Collection is a compilation album by Daryl Hall & John Oates, released by Rhino Records on January 23, 1996.
+While their 1977 compilation No Goodbyes was a collection of the duo's Atlantic Records recordings, this collection provides a more complete picture of that phase of their history.
+It also contains the previously unreleased (but often bootlegged) track "Past Times Behind", as well as the tracks "It's Uncanny" and "I Want to Know You for a Long Time," which were previously released on No Goodbyes.